FelipeJAguiar/health_insurance/README.md

 |LGBM (40000 calls)  |0.184 	          |0.999        |

 <img src="https://raw.githubusercontent.com/felipejaguiar/health_insurance/main/image/q2cgc.png" width="500" height="350" alt="logo" style="zoom:80%;" />

+Looking at point that red line crosses orange curve, we realize that you could contact approximately 83.70% of interested customers, making 40000 calls.

 <img src="https://raw.githubusercontent.com/felipejaguiar/health_insurance/main/image/q2lift.png" width="500" height="350" alt="logo" style="zoom:80%;" />

-Calling 40.000, you could contact 99.92% of interested customers.
 The Lift Curve shows that the model to 40.000 calls, is approximately 1.5 times better than using a random choice.

 <b>3 - To contact 80% of interested customers, how many calls does the center sales needs to make?</b>